aws-samples/aws-modernization-with-quali/content/module1/dev_env.md

 weight: 28
 ---

-#### Your first task is to provide developers a self-service blueprint that has the entire promotion application deployed on one VM (from the default 3 VMs), so they can do their unit testing and save infra cost.
+Your first task is to provide developers a self-service blueprint that has the entire promotion application deployed on one VM (from the default three VMs), so they can do their unit testing and save infra cost.

 ![dev_env](/images/module1/dev_env.png)

-You can verify in Colony that the current promotion-manager-aws-all​ blueprint is configured to be deployed on 3 VMs.
+You can verify in Colony that the current promotion-manager-all-aws​ blueprint is configured to be deployed on three VMs.
 ![38_page](/images/module1/38_page.png)
 ![39_page](/images/module1/39_page.png)